-- Results of social impact monitoring and/or stakeholder engagement activities pertaining to Special Consideration status. - Compliance with all conditions and covenants in OPIC Agreements pertaining to Special Consideration status. - Summary of compliance issues identified by regulatory authorities pertaining to Special Consideration status and any remedial actions taken. - Summary of complaints or grievances received from Project Affected People, including Workers, or Stakeholders and actions taken in response to complaints or grievances.
+- Results of social impact monitoring and/or stakeholder engagement activities pertaining to Special Consideration status. - Compliance with all labor related conditions and covenants in OPIC Agreements pertaining to Special Consideration status.- - Summary of labor related compliance issues identified by the local regulatory authorities pertaining to Special Consideration status and any remedial actions taken. - Summary of, complaints or grievances received from Project Affected People, including Workers, or Stakeholders and as well as actions taken in response to such complaints or grievances., and actions taken to improve working conditions and to establish, maintain, and improve the Worker management relationship.